CodyAbode/Capes-Capers/Capes-Capers-Rulebook.md

 Capers is played in two repeating phases: Downtime, and Missions. ...

 ## Downtime
 During downtime, you take turns rolling on specific tracks.
 You may roll on any number of tracks you would like, but every roll must pass a higher threshold.
 Performing well on a track imparts benefits, but performing poorly or neglecting a track has consequences.
+Time passes during downtime however best fits narratively, but it is typically a few days.
+Tracks do not neccesarily have to be rolled chronologically.

 When you enter downtime, you recover all spent resources such as HP and PP.